 The site offers good general information about 1-Wire installations.

-There is a humidity sensor module based on Honeywell HIH-4031 sensor, in addition to several variations on ways to connect temperature sensors.
+There is a long reliable humidity sensor module based on Honeywell HIH-4031 sensor, in addition to several variations on ways to connect temperature sensors.

 Please note: Sheepwalk Electronics and SheepdogSoftware are unrelated... we both adopted our names long ago (SheepWalk Electronics is a diversification of a different SheepWalk enterprise), and independently.
 (SheepdogSoftware and SheepdogGuides are related, and are the source of the page you are currently reading.)